MIRA | 2016

 “They must have a purpose.”

 “Yes, I realize it is.”

 ARE YOU NOT ENTERTAINED?!

 She was unemotional, even in the face of emotional stressors.
 She was monotone and wrapped up so tightly that knowing anything about her, besides the pieces of facts dropped here and there, was impossible.
-And because of this, her motivations for her actions hard to understand and left aspects of the story feeling disjointed.
+And because of this, the motivations for her actions were hard to understand and left aspects of the story feeling disjointed.

-While I usually like the brooding and dark nature of a Nordic thriller, this almost took that too far, centring the book around a brooding main character who was sooooo dark that she only served to make the story harder to get into with her lack of personality.
+While I usually like the brooding and dark nature of a Nordic thriller, this almost took that too far, centring the story around a brooding main character who was sooooo dark that she only served to make the story harder to get into with her lack of personality.

 When a high-ranking head of the migration board is found shot to death in his living room, there is no shortage of suspects, including his wife.
 But no one expects to find the mysterious child-sized handprint in the childless home.